-For our three month period ended March 31, 2023, we derived 50% of our revenue from five customers/channel partners.
+For our fiscal years ended December 31, 2024 and 2023, we derived 64% and 52% of our revenue, respectively, from five customers/channel partners.
 Any termination of a business relationship with, or a significant sustained reduction in business from, one or more of these channel partners/customers could have a material adverse effect on our operating results and cash flows.